 39% of older

 Californians (or 1.46M) who are not "poor", as defined by the official Federal Poverty Guidelines (FPL), still do not have enough income to meet their basic needs.

 The Elder Index is the only county-specific measure of the minimum income necessary to cover all of a retired older adult’s (65+ years) basic expenses—housing, food, medical care, and transportation.
 It provides a complete picture of what it takes for seniors to make ends meet in every state.
 The California Elder Index is available for all 58 counties in the state and the City of Los Angeles.

-The FPL, which is often used to determine eligibility for public programs and state and local funding levels, is a four decades old measure that is the same dollar amount across the country: $10,830 in 2009 for a one-person household.
-The FPL is so low because it is based entirely on the cost of a bare-bones food diet—failing to account for local housing, transportation and, most importantly, medical costs, which can be particularly debilitating for the elderly.
+The Federal Poverty Guidelines (or FPL), in contrast, is an inadequate measure that is all too often still used to determine eligibility for public programs and state and local funding levels.
+This half century old measure is the same nationwide: $11,490 in 2013 for a one-person household.
+The FPL is so low because it is based entirely on the cost of a bare-bones food diet—failing to account for local housing, transportation and, most importantly, medical costs, which can be particularly costly for the elderly.